 - What, if anything, seems to improve the symptoms?

-- What medications have you or your child taken or surgeries has your child had to treat the condition?
+- What medications has your child taken to treat the condition?
+What surgeries has your child had?

-Your child's doctor may first suspect your child has a patent ductus arteriosus based on listening to your child's heartbeat.
-Patent ductus arteriosus can cause a heart murmur that the doctor can hear through a stethoscope.
-If the doctor hears a heart murmur or finds other signs or symptoms of a heart defect, he or she may request one or more of these tests:
+Your child's doctor might suspect a patent ductus arteriosus based on your child's heartbeat.
+PDA can cause a heart murmur that the doctor can hear through a stethoscope.

 - Echocardiogram.
-An echocardiogram uses sound waves to produce images of the heart.
-This image can help doctors see if a PDA is present.
-Doctors can also see if the heart chambers are enlarged and judge how well the heart is pumping.
-This test also checks the heart valves and looks for any other heart defects.
+Sound waves produce images of the heart that can help the doctor identify a PDA, see if the heart chambers are enlarged, and judge how well the heart is pumping.
+This test also helps the doctor evaluate the heart valves and detect other potential heart defects.

 - Chest X-ray.
 An X-ray image helps the doctor see the condition of your baby's heart and lungs.
-An X-ray may identify conditions other than a heart defect, as well.
+An X-ray might reveal conditions other than a heart defect, as well.

 - Electrocardiogram (ECG).
-This test records the electrical activity of the heart.
-This test helps diagnose heart defects or rhythm problems.
+This test records the electrical activity of the heart, which can help the doctor diagnose heart defects or rhythm problems.

 - Cardiac catheterization.
-This test isn't usually necessary for diagnosing a PDA alone, but may be done to examine other congenital heart defects found during an echocardiogram.
-In this test, a thin, flexible tube (catheter) is inserted into a blood vessel at your child's groin or arm and guided through it into the heart.
-Through catheterization, doctors can perform procedures to close the patent ductus arteriosus.
+This test isn't usually necessary for diagnosing a PDA alone, but it might be done to examine other congenital heart defects found during an echocardiogram or if a catheter procedure is being considered to treat a PDA.
+A thin, flexible tube (catheter) is inserted into a blood vessel at your child's groin or arm and guided through it into the heart.
+Through catheterization, the doctor can do procedures to close the patent ductus arteriosus.

 Catheter procedures.
-Catheter procedures, which are less invasive than open-heart surgeries, aren't an immediate option for premature babies because they are too small.
-However, if your baby doesn't have any health problems related to his or her PDA, your baby's doctor may recommend waiting until your baby is about a year old to perform a catheter procedure to correct the PDA.
-After a year, a PDA generally won't close on its own.
-Catheter procedures tend to have fewer complications and a shorter recovery time than do open-heart surgeries.
+Premature babies are too small for catheter procedures.
+However, if your baby doesn't have PDA-related health problems, the doctor might recommend waiting until the baby is older to do a catheter procedure to correct the PDA.
 Catheter procedures can also be used to treat full-term babies, children and adults.

 In a catheter procedure, a thin tube (catheter) is inserted into a blood vessel in the groin and threaded up to the heart.
 Through the catheter, a plug or coil is inserted to close the ductus arteriosus.

-This procedure might be done on an outpatient basis, meaning your child probably wouldn't need to stay overnight in the hospital.
+If the procedure is done on an outpatient basis, your child probably won't stay overnight in the hospital.
 Complications from catheter procedures include bleeding, infection, or movement of the plug or coil from where it was placed in the heart.

-If you or your child has a congenital heart defect, or has had surgery to correct one, you may have some concerns about aftercare.
-Here are some issues you may be thinking about:
+If you or your child has a congenital heart defect or has had surgery to correct one, you might have some concerns about aftercare.
+Here are some issues you might be thinking about:

 - Preventing infection.
-For most people with a patent ductus arteriosus, regularly brushing and flossing teeth in combination with getting regular dental checkups is the best way to help prevent infection.
-In most cases, you or your child won't need to take preventive antibiotics before certain dental and surgical procedures.
-Ask your doctor if he or she thinks preventive antibiotics are necessary for you or your child.
+For most people who have a patent ductus arteriosus, regularly brushing and flossing teeth and regular dental checkups are the best ways to help prevent infection.

 - Exercising and play.
-Parents of children with congenital heart defects often worry about the risks of rough play and vigorous activity even after successful treatment.
-Although some children may need to limit the amount or type of exercise, most people with patent ductus arteriosus will lead normal lives.
-Your doctor can advise you about which activities are safe for your child.
+Parents of children who have congenital heart defects often worry about the risks of rough play and vigorous activity, even after successful treatment.
+Although some children might need to limit the amount or type of exercise, most people who have patent ductus arteriosus will lead normal lives.
+Your child's doctor can advise you about which activities are safe for your child.

-Because the cause of most PDAs is unclear, there's no specific way to prevent having a baby with a patent ductus arteriosus.
+There's no sure way to prevent having a baby with a patent ductus arteriosus.
 However, it's important to do everything possible to have a healthy pregnancy.
 Here are some of the basics: